Grief and Community Support Programs

 Grief Counselling

-Individual counselling is available to anyone in our community who as experienced a loss and who may benefit from more personalized support.
-We offer up to three 1:1 sessions with a social worker where participants will learn useful coping strategies while being supported in their grief experience
+Individual counselling is available to anyone in our community who has experienced a loss and who may benefit from more personalized support.
+We offer up to three 1:1 sessions with a social worker where participants will learn useful coping strategies while being supported in their grief experience.
+These sessions provide a safe, confidential space to receive individualized support tailored to you.

 Access Program Intake Form Here